 At Clear Voice we are committed to protecting your privacy and being transparent about how we use your data.
 We will only use the information we collect about you lawfully in accordance with the UK data protection law which includes the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA).
 This, together with our website terms and conditions, tells you about what we collect and how we use and store your personal information.

 If you have any queries about our privacy statement, please contact us on firstname.lastname@example.org

-Clear Voice Interpreting Services is the trading name of Migrant Help Trading Limited which for the purposes of the law is the Data Controller.
-All profits go back into its parent charity Migrant Help.
+Clear Voice is the trading name of Migrant Help Trading Limited and all profits go back into its parent charity Migrant Help.

 Clear Voice’s expertise offers:

 • Ethical choice – all profits go back into the Migrant Help charity

 How we collect information from you

 • Face-to-face interpreting